-- They have a clear vision and goals
+- Have a clear vision and goals,

-- They inspire employees to do their best
+- Inspire employees to do their best,

-- They praise and reward
+- Praise and reward individual achievements, and

-- They realize the importance of effective communication
+- Recognize the importance of effective communication.

 Here are some useful phrases to help you inspire and motivate your team: